Wilaak/Route2/README.md

 ### Benchmarks

 Here's a benchmark done against 178 routes.
 See `benchmark/routes.php`.

-This test was done using FrankenPHP and `wrk` on a Windows 11 machine running in WSL with an `Intel Core i5-12400`
+This test was done using FrankenPHP and `wrk` on a Windows 11 machine running in WSL with an `Intel® Core™ i5-12400 Processor` from 2022.

 | Benchmark | Routes| Average Latency | Requests Per Second